Toshio Saeki (artist): Life

 Saeki was born in Miyazaki Prefecture and grew up in Osaka from the age of four.
 Little is known about his family background and the rest of his private life.
 Saeki deliberately avoided the public eye because, in his opinion, this allowed him to be freer and more provocative in his art.

+Saeki was introduced to art as a teenager, when painting pictures of erotic scenes for the benefit of his high school friends.
+Having no sexual experience, this forced him to use his imagination for the creation of comical and violent scenes.

+He studied Western oil painting and plaster work in Kyōto, at the Western Painting Department of Kyoto Municipal Hiyoshigaoka High School Art Program, from 1960, while also studying graphism and then worked as an advertising designer in Osaka from 1963 to 1966.
+Saeki then moved to Tokyo, in the hopes of becoming an illustrator for a publishing company.
+In the next two years, he publishes two books of drawings: Saeki Toshio gashū (佐伯俊男画集) in 1970 and Saeki Toshio sakuhin-shū (佐伯俊男作品集) in 1971.
+In his first drawings, he uses traditional japanese patterns to create a nightmarish frescoe, which provokes admiration from the public.
+He starts to be consecrated through exhibitions, including one at Gare Saint Lazare in Paris in 1970, where the originals of his drawings are stolen.

+The publisher Haga shoten, known for publishing works of other influential artists like Nagisa Oshima or Shuji Teramaya, gives him free rein for his third book.
+Saeki works at it under harsh conditions: his wife, whom he has just met, is followed everywhere by a determined stalker.
+The couple, feeling the looming threat (the man will eventually take his own life after attempting to murder Saeki's wife), hides in tsurekomi yado (litt.
+Hotel for accompanied clients).
+It is there, and in two months, that Saeki finishes the drawings of Red Box (緋匡, Akai Hako), his most famous book.

-He studied Western painting in Kyōto from 1960 and then worked as an advertising designer in Osaka from 1963 to 1966.
-He gave up this job to travel the world.
-He traveled to Europe, the Soviet Union and the Middle East, among other places.
-From 1969, Saeki lived in Tokyo.
-The 1970s also saw an increasingly open approach to sexuality in Japan.
+Saeki traveled to Europe, the Soviet Union and the Middle East, among other places.
+The 1970s saw an increasingly open approach to sexuality in Japan.
 However, Toshio Saeki was not active in the sex club scene, despite his genre.
 He also had no models, but usually painted from his head.
 He said in an interview:

 I don't think I could draw these scenes, if I was really into it myself […] I have to be distanced from it to be able to draw it in this way.

 In the late 1980s, Saeki moved away from the Tokyo metropolis and from then on lived and worked in his studio in the rural Chiba Prefecture.
+In 1991, he published his first children book, Tricks for Kids, Fuyuinkan Shoten, the first of a series of three.

 Saeki left Japan only once throughout his life.
-Saeki died on November 21, 2019, but his death was not announced until January 2020.
+He died on November 21, 2019, but his death was not announced by his family until January 2020.